raysan5/rguiicons/README.md

 <img align="left" src="logo/rguiicons_256x256.png" width=256>

 # rGuiIcons
-A simple and easy-to-use raygui icons editor.
+A simple and easy-to-use [raygui](https://github.com/raysan5/raygui) icons editor.

 Useful for tools icons customization.
-The best mate for [rGuiLayout](https://github.com/raysan5/rguilayout) and [rGuiStyler](https://github.com/raysan5/rguistyler) tools.
+The best tool companion for [rGuiLayout](https://raylibtech.itch.io/rguilayout) and [rGuiStyler](https://github.com/raysan5/rguistyler).

-rGuiIcons comes in two flavours: **ZERO** (free version) and **ONE** (low-cost version).
-You can get them [here](https://raylibtech.itch.io/rguiicons).
+rGuiIcons can be used for free as a [WebAssembly online tool](https://raylibtech.itch.io/rguiicons) and it can also be downloaded as a **standalone tool** for _Windows_ and _Linux_ with some extra features.

 <br>

+_NOTE: This tool is itended to be used with [**raygui 3.1**](https://github.com/raysan5/raygui)_

-## rGuiIcons ZERO features
+## rGuiIcons Features

- - Select icons and edit pixels
+ - **Icon preview** in real time while editing
  - **Cut, copy, paste** icons for easy editing
- - Edit icons name id for easy use on code
- - **Load/Save icons as binary data** file (.rgi)
+ - Save and load as binary icons file `.rgi`
- - **Export icons set as an image** (.png)
+ - Export icons as an embeddable **code file** (`.h`)
- - Export individual icons as image (.png)
+ - Export icons set and individual icons as a `.png`
+ - Icon description exported as standard PNG chunks
  - **200 custom icons for reference** and basic edition

+### rGuiStyler Standalone Additional Features

+ - Command-line support for `.rgi`/`.h`/`.png` batch conversion
- - **Completely portable (single file)**
+ - **Completely portable (single-file, no-dependencies)**

-## rGuiIcons ONE plus features
+## rGuiIcons Screenshot

- - **Powerful command line** for batch conversion
- - **Export icons as code file (.h)**, ready for embedding
+![rGuiIcons](screenshots/rguiicons_v100_shot01.png)

 ## rGuiIcons Usage

-The tool is pretty intuitive and easy-to-use, just choose the icon to edit and change the pixels you want.
+The tool is quite intuitive, the expected steps to follow are:
+ 1. Choose the icon to edit from icons panel
+ 2. Edit the icon pixels in the right panel
+ 3. Select next icon for edit or export set/individual icon

-Changes are previewed in real time in the same tool!
+NOTE: Icon changes are previewed in real time in the same tool!

-Once a icon has been created/edited, just save icons set file (.rgi) or export icon set image (.png) for preview and reference.

-rGuiIcons ONE also allows exporting icons set as code for embedding in custom programs or any other use.

-**rGuiIcons ONE** comes with a powerful command line for style format conversion and edition.
-To view all available operation just run on command line:
+Once icons have been created/edited, they can be saved as a raygui-ready icon set (.rgi), exported as an embeddable `.h` **code file** or exported as a `.png` image.
+Note that the `.png` contains the icons ids information in a standard chunk (`tEXt`/`zTXt`).

+`rGuiIcons Standalone` comes with command-line support for batch conversion.
+For usage help:

  > rguiicons.exe --help

-## rGuiIcons Screenshot

-![rGuiIcons](screenshots/rguiicons_v100_shot01.png)

 ## rGuiIcons License

+`rGuiIcons` online tool can be used completely for free.

+`rGuiIcons Standalone` desktop tool is distributed as freeware.

+In any case, consider some donation to help the author keep working on software for games development.

-*Copyright (c) 2019-2020 raylib technologies ([@raylibtech](https://twitter.com/raylibtech)).
-All Rights Reserved.* Check [LICENSE](LICENSE) for details.
+*Copyright (c) 2015-2021 raylib technologies ([@raylibtech](https://twitter.com/raylibtech))*

-In case you want a custom version of the tool, just get in touch: ray[at]raylibtech.com